Where can I get green beans?

 There is usually a noticeable drop off in flavour after one week.
 Coffee contains many volatiles and the flavour starts changing as soon as roasting stops.
 The different volatiles disappear at different rates.
-The flavour changes rapidly, potentially even improving for the first few days.
+The flavour changes rapidly.
 By the time a week has passed most people will notice that the coffee has lost its greatness.

 How much smoke does it make?

 The Kaffelogic roaster produces about the same amount of smoke as frying food.
 The smoke is barely visible and a domestic range hood extractor fan is plenty sufficient for removing it from the kitchen.
 A good extractor fan will eliminate all smell; a less effective fan will leave you with a pleasant whiff of roasting coffee.
 If you do not have an extractor fan you will notice quite a strong smell of roasting coffee.
 Some people like it, others are not so keen on it.
-Without some form of ventialtion we recommend roasting only no more than one batch every day or two.
+Without some form of ventialtion we recommend roasting only one batch at a time.

 How easy is it to adjust the roast profile?

 The set of instructions that control the rate of heating is a ‘roast profile’.
-Many of our users are happy with the built in profile, or with downloading profiles from our website or from other sources on the Internet.
-For those those who want to explore profile design, our software and guide The Roaster's Companion are available on our support page so you can see for yourself what is involved.
+We recommend you start with the built in profile, and when you are ready download profiles from our community pages.
+For those those who want to explore profile design, our software and guide The Kaffelogic Roaster's Companion are available on our support page.

 Is it ethical to encourage people to roast their own coffee?